Find Fisheries expertise in United Republic of Tanzania

-Freshwater fishing, all of which is artisanal, has a catch profile mainly consisting of scombrides, snappers, Nile perch and mackerel from Lake Victoria and sardines, Nile tilapia, dagaa and pelagic sardines from other the other large lakes Tanganyika and Nyasa.
-Small lakes such as Rukwa, Babati and Manyara, however, also contribute significantly to overall national fisheries.
-A 2006 survey found that there were approximately 39,881 freshwater fishing vessels including boats dhows and canoes.
+Freshwater fishing, all of which is artisanal, has a catch profile mainly consisting of scombrides, snappers, Nile perch and mackerel from Lake Victoria and sardines, Nile tilapia, dagaa and pelagic sardines from the other large lakes, Tanganyika and Nyasa.
+Small lakes such as Rukwa, Babati and Manyara also contribute significantly to overall national fisheries.
+A 2006 survey found that there were approximately 39,881 freshwater fishing vessels including boats and canoes.

 Aquaculture is a growing sector with much potential for investment.
-Shrimps, seaweed and tilapias are the most commonly farmed marine produce.
-Freshwater fish farming is also a growing sector employing around 14,000 people.
-(2013) An estimated 3000 people are involved in seaweed farming which, in the early 2000s, was becoming one of the most popular cash crops in the islands of Tanga and Zanzibar.
+Shrimps, seaweed and tilapia are the most commonly farmed marine produce.
+Freshwater fish farming is also a growing sector employing around 14,000 people (2013).
+An estimated 3000 people are involved in seaweed farming which, in the early 2000s, was becoming one of the most popular cash crops in the islands of Tanga and Zanzibar.

 The Ministry of Livestock and Fisheries Development is the government body responsible for the promotion and development of the fisheries industry in Tanzania along with the Fisheries Sector of the Ministry of Natural Resources and Tourism.
 The national fisheries are regulated under the Fisheries Policy (1997), the Fisheries Act (2003) and the Fisheries Regulations (2004).